 See additional details for Bank of America® Travel Rewards credit card

 Best for: If you want a simple card that offers one flat rate for points per $1 spent, this is it.
 You Earn 1.5 points per $1 spent on all purchases no matter what you use the card for, so you don’t have to worry about different spending categories.

 Why we like it: The Bank of America® Travel Rewards credit card offers a 25,000 online bonus points after you make at least $1,000 in purchases in the first 90 days of account opening - that can be a $250 statement credit toward travel purchases, which converts into a $250 statement credit for travel purchases.
 You can earn unlimited points, and they don’t expire as long as your account is open.

 When you redeem your points, you can pay for things like flights, hotels, vacation packages, cruises, rental cars or baggage fees, on any website or app with the card, and get a statement credit based on the number of points in your account.

 It pays to have a Bank of America checking or savings account because you get an additional 10% customer points bonus on every purchase when you use your Bank of America® Travel Rewards credit card.
-If you’re a Bank of America Preferred Rewards client, that bonus rises to 25% to 75%, depending on whether you have gold, platinum or platinum honors status.
+If you’re a Bank of America Preferred Rewards member, that bonus rises to 25% to 75%, depending on whether you have gold, platinum or platinum honors status.
 There is no foreign transaction fee.